CraigBuilds/vm-actions/README.md

 - [ ] SSH keys should come from Gitlab Secrets
 - [ ] Add option for inline provisioning scripts
 - [ ] Add docker example (pull docker container, boots into it, modifies it from within, commits the new container)
 - [ ] Add example CI jobs where the provisioning script is just used to test the container/VM, and not actually add things to it.
+- [ ] Consider adding an example where the cloud image is downloaded in a separate CI step (but still in the same job).
+This will help with debugging (we can easily see how long each step is taking), and will also enable us to cache the download.